BitWiseBots/bitwisebots.github.io/_fluent-builders/02-builder-guide.md

 obj2 = {[{"someKey2": "stringValue"}]}
 ```
-**Note:** This does produce the Resharper 'Captured variable is modified in the outer scope' warning.
+**Note:** This does produce the Resharper `Captured variable is modified in the outer scope` warning.
 So long as you call build before changing the value, the warning can be safely ignored, otherwise both results would get the same key.

 ## **Advanced With Statement Usages**
 ### **Generating a Property Value on Build**